Água e Luz

-Água e Luz (Water and Light) is an album by the Brazilian singer Joyce, that was released on the Odeon label in 1981.
+Água e Luz (Water and Light) is an album by the Brazilian singer Joyce, that was released on the EMI and Odeon labels in 1981.

 Like Feminina from the previous year, this recording features an all-star line up of Brazilian musicians, including the accordionist Sivuca on Samba de Gago.
 The track Monsieur Binot achieved chart success in Brazil.
 Agua e luz and Feminina are often released together on one CD.